slacgismo/gismo-cloud-deploy/README.md

 The AWS EKS hosts services based on the ECR images.
 If developers modify any code inside the server folder, developers have to build and push new images to ECR to see the changes.

-To build new images to be used by Kubernetes, developers have to build and test images by docker-compose command.
+To build new images to be used by Kubernetes, developers have to build and test images using docker-compose command.
 If the images are verified, developers can push images to ECR.

 1. Build `worker` and `webapp` images through `docker-compose` command.